Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 And consider that kitchen kit above, because in addition to cooking tools, it's got a towel, soap dispenser, scrubby pad and storage tote to make clean up easier.

-Throw in this microfiber two-sided towel: scrub a pot, or rub off smudges or food spills without scratching a metal surface.
+Throw in this microfiber, fast drying towel to make clean up faster: scrub a pot, or rub off smudges or food spills without scratching a metal surface.

 Use the hanging loop to air dry it in your tent, or clip it onto your backpack.